DropthoughtSDK/dropthought-android-sdk/README.md

     androidTestImplementation 'androidx.test.espresso:espresso-core:3.2.0'

 +   implementation "com.dropthought.app:dt-sdk:+"
-+   // or, if your want to specify version
++   // or, if your want to specify the version
 +   // implementation "com.dropthought.app:dt-sdk:1.0.0"
 }
 ```